Filkolev/LED-basic-driver/README.md

 ### Function Select Registers

-There are 6 function select registers, called GPFSEL<n>, where n is [0..5].
+There are 6 function select registers, called GPFSEL_n_, where n is in the range 0-5.

 Each GPIO occupies 3 bits, therefore each 32-bit register contains 10 triplets of bits for 10 GPIOs.

-As far as this driver is concerned, the only thing interesting about these registers is the ability to set a given GPIO as either input or output.
-Input is defined as the combination `000` and output is defined as `001`.
+As far as this driver is concerned, the only thing interesting about these registers is the ability to set a given GPIO as output.
+Output is defined as `001`, the other combinations are not relevant.

 For example, we want to set GPIO 6 to output.
 The respective bits are in GPFSEL0.
 The correct register can be found by dividing the GPIO number by 10